 You may request that we “do not list” you as a patient in our directory.
 If you make this request, callers and visitors will be told that you are not a patient.
 Mail, gifts and flowers will be returned to the sender.
 This designation is usually reserved for legal issues.

 Request for privacy

-If you are in a non-private room, the nurses might request visitors to step out of the room if you or another patient requests privacy to discuss medical issues with a care provider.
+If you are in a room that is not private, visitors may be asked to step out of the room if you or another patient requests privacy to discuss medical issues with a caregiver.

 We cannot guarantee the confidentiality of any messages transmitted over the Internet, so please don’t use e-mail to send or request sensitive information.
 You can send secure messages to your provider through My Penn State Health, our site for patients.